-Enterprise file sharing vendor Syncplicity recently announced its software is now integrated with Microsoft Office 365, while competitor Egnyte rolled out its Egnyte Protect governance solution.
+Enterprise file sharing vendor Syncplicity by Axway recently announced its software is now integrated with Microsoft Office 365, while competitor Egnyte rolled out its Egnyte Protect governance solution.

-“We now support that object-based storage model,” said Kevin de Smidt, Syncplicity’s vice president of products and marketing.”
+“We now support that object-based storage model,” said Kevin de Smidt, Syncplicity by Axway’s vice president of products and marketing.”